• Skip to main content

 Use fresh Fruit: Use fresh, not overripe, fruit in baked pies.
 Overripe fruit releases a lot of extra liquid while baking.

-Blind Bake Bottom Crusts: By pre-baking a pie shell without the filling, this allows the crust to bake evenly and keeps it from getting soggy.
+Blind Bake Bottom Crusts: By pre-baking a pie shell without the filling, to allows the crust to bake evenly and keeps it from getting soggy.

 Bake at a moderate temperature (350 degrees F) for about 10 to 20 minutes, or until the crust is lightly browned.
 Simply add your filling and finish baking.